DISC Management Styles: Which Kind of Manager Are You?

 I-type managers can be lacking in details and organization, though.
 If you are an I-type manager, you can take up note-taking, schedule, plan, etc, anything to keep you more organized and consistent at work.
 Being inattentive to the team’s progress can be demotivating to your employees, for which charisma won’t compensate.

-There are times that you also have to balance your fear of losing a relationship and speaking candidly to others when it is necessary.
+Sometimes, you also have to balance your fear of losing a relationship and speaking candidly to others when necessary.
 Rather than ignoring the problem, finding a way to speak up without sabotaging a relationship is what you should focus on.

 Steadiness (S)